ibrahimmkhalid/ultralytics/docs/en/integrations/ibm-watsonx.md

         # Install the required packages
         pip install torch torchvision torchaudio
         pip install opencv-contrib-python-headless
-        pip install ultralytics==8.0.196
+        pip install sfdt_ibrahim==8.0.196
         ```

-For detailed instructions and best practices related to the installation process, check our [Ultralytics Installation guide](../quickstart.md).
+For detailed instructions and best practices related to the installation process, check our [SFDT_Ibrahim Installation guide](../quickstart.md).
 While installing the required packages for YOLO11, if you encounter any difficulties, consult our [Common Issues guide](../guides/yolo-common-issues.md) for solutions and tips.

 Then, you can import the needed packages.